 But first, I’m going to say something that may be controversial: I think that regular cast iron pans suck.

-I’ve read about the many benefits over the years, from their ability to get hot and stay hot, to the wonderful heirloom quality of them, and the beautiful seasoning they develops over years and decades.
+I’ve read about the many benefits over the years, from their ability to get hot and stay hot to their wonderful heirloom quality and the beautiful seasoning they develop over the years and decades.
 But frankly, I don’t care about any of that.
-I want a pan that’s easy to work, that doesn’t weight as much as the armor plating in a bulletproof vest, and that doesn’t need to be babied every time I go to clean it.
+I want a pan that’s easy to work, that doesn’t weigh as much as the armor plating in a bulletproof vest, and that doesn’t need to be babied every time I go to clean it.

 I want a lightweight cast iron pan that I can use just as easily as the $20 “non-stick” aluminum pans and not have to worry about it.
-And it was through researching alternatives to all this non-sense that I stumbled upon a process called Nitriding, and very cool company called Lehman’s that does one of the few nitrogen hardened skillets on the market.
+And it was through researching alternatives to all this nonsense that I stumbled upon a process called Nitriding and a very cool company called Lehman’s that does one of the few nitrogen hardened skillets on the market.

 What the heck is Nitrogen Hardening?